dfinity/portal/docs/developer-docs/setup/install/windows-wsl.md

 ### Supported WSL Versions

 Theoretically, WSL 1 and WSL 2 should both allow you to run `dfx`.
-However, we recommend WSL 2.
+However, it is recommended to use WSL 2.
 [WSL Comparison](https://docs.microsoft.com/en-us/windows/wsl/compare-versions) explains the differences between WSL1 and WSL 2.

 ### Check your WSL version